Bugaboo Fire: Florida

-On May 8, the Bugaboo fire was started by lightning at Bugaboo Island in the Okefenokee National Wildlife Refuge, and soon crept over the state line into Florida (and hence became the retronymed Bugaboo Scrub fire).
-It expanded extraordinarily quickly, combining with other fires that were already blazing in Georgia, and by May 16 had grown to 120,000 acres (490 km^{2}).
-By May 22 it had burned 475,000 acres (1,920 km^{2}) in Georgia and Florida.
-By the end of May 564450 acre had burned.
-The Florida Folk Festival, the nation's oldest continuous festival, was cancelled for the first time because of the fire.
-(It was later rescheduled for November.)
+On May 5, a lightning strike started the Bugaboo fire at Bugaboo Island in the Okefenokee National Wildlife Refuge, and it soon crept over the state line into Florida, and became the retronymed Bugaboo Scrub fire.
+It expanded extraordinarily quickly, combining with the other fires that were already blazing in Georgia, and by May 16 had grown to 120000 acre.
+By May 22, it had burned 475000 acre in Georgia and Florida.
+By the end of May, 564450 acre had burned.
+The Florida Folk Festival, the nation's oldest continuous festival, was cancelled for the first time because of the fire, and was later rescheduled for November.

-The major fire which entered from Georgia caused closures of Interstate 75 from the state line (and at times as far north as Valdosta) to Interstate 10.
-I-10 also had sections closed as well, sometimes as long as 40 mile (65 km).
-The detour by the Georgia State Patrol and Florida Highway Patrol doubled the distance to travel between Valdosta and Gainesville (from 90 mi to 180) and tripled the time normally required to make the trip.
+The fire caused closures of Interstate 75 from the state line, and at times as far north as Valdosta, to Interstate 10.
+Sections of I-10 as long as 40 mi were also closed, and parts of U.S. 441 were closed for some time while the fire was just "a mile or two" away from the road.
+The Georgia State Patrol and Florida Highway Patrol set up a detour which doubled the travel distance between Valdosta and Gainesville from 90 to 180 mi and tripled the time normally required to make the trip.

 Hundreds were evacuated from homes in Columbia County, Florida late on May 10, and a state of emergency was declared.